When AIDS Was a Cancer

 That’s not the end of the cancer connection.
 It was cancer research that helped to explain how a retrovirus might be able to cause both cancer and immunodeficiency—a seeming paradox at the time.
 After all, the previous retroviruses that Gallo had discovered cause T cells to multiply uncontrollably (i.e., they cause cancer), whereas whatever was causing AIDS caused T cells to die.
 A retroviral cause of AIDS only makes sense when you put it in the context of other research, on animal cancers, much of it spearheaded by CRI scientists.

 Former CRI medical director Lloyd J. Old, M.D., had a longstanding interest in animal cancers.
 In 1975, with funding from CRI, he helped establish The Donaldson-Atwood Cancer Clinic of the Animal Medical Center in New York, which to this day specializes in treating animals with cancer.
 Old believed that important lessons about human cancer could be learned by studying cancer in animals, and this was just one way in which he supported this effort.

-In 1969, Old hired a newly minted veterinarian from the University of Pennsylvania to do a post-doc in his lab at Memorial Sloan Kettering.
+In 1969, Old hired a newly minted veterinarian from the University of Pennsylvania to do a postdoctoral fellowship in his lab at Memorial Sloan Kettering.
 That postdoc, William Hardy, D.V.M, Ph.D., was interested in studying a newly discovered retrovirus, called feline leukemia virus (FeLV), which caused cancer in cats.
 In particular, Hardy was interested in understanding how the retrovirus is transmitted.

 “The dogma at the time was that these types of viruses, in the mouse and chicken, were all transmitted vertically—inherited in the egg and passed down from one generation to the next,” says Hardy.
 “You didn’t catch them contagiously.”